jialiang/ShitCompressor/README.md

 ## Usage

-Drop and drop images > Optimize!
+**Drop and drop images > Optimize!**

-The preferred output will be saved in a folder called "optimized" located in the same folder as the input file.
+- The preferred output will be saved in a folder called "optimized" located in the same folder as the input file.

-If it's the first optimization run for that image, the smallest output of each format will be automatically designated the preferred output.
+- If it's the first optimization run for that image, the smallest output of each format will be automatically designated the preferred output.
-You can use the radio button to designate another output as preferred.
+- You can use the radio button to designate another output as preferred.

-Successful outputs with the same MD5 hash are grouped together into a single entry.
+- Successful outputs with the same MD5 hash are grouped together into a single entry.
+- Guetzli and Butteraugli are disabled by default because **THEY ARE SLOW** and not necessarily any better.
+Enable them in the settings if you want.

-Ssimulacra advises that:
+**Ssimulacra advises that:**

 If the Ssimulacra score is above 0.1 (or so), the distortion is likely to be perceptible / annoying.
 If the Ssimulacra score is below 0.01 (or so), the distortion is likely to be imperceptible.

-Butteraugli did not provide any advice on interpreting its score.
+**Butteraugli did not provide any advice on interpreting its score.**

 ## Technical